CroxxN/timetrack/README.md

 # `timetrack`

 >[!WARNING]
-> Under development.
+> WIP.
+Under development.

-`timetrack` is a utility to log file changes---particularly `file open` and `file close` and derive meaning usage statistics.
+`timetrack` is a utility to keep track of file changes---particularly `file open` and `file close` and derive meaning usage statistics.

 ### Features